montaan/montaan/docs/project management/Commit_multiplier.md

 The Grail System would allow you to commit small changes that have commit factors in the thousands: You commit something like "add fireworks at moments of success", and the Grail System builds a fully tested and document high-performance fireworks animation with different levels of intensity, defines moments of success and threads the implementation in a self-confined scalable fashion through the codebase.
 To finish the commit, you'd work with the Grail System to refine and evolve the look and feel of the fireworks and the moments of success, and ask for audio and background music.
 The whole process would take a few hours and the resulting commit would be equal to thousands of raw commits.

-To make something like the Grail System, you need to:
-    - recognize "fireworks"
-    - create visual that matches "fireworks"
-    - create code that creates a similar visual
-    - evolve code to higher-quality code
-    - create tests for code
-    - create documentation for code
-    - recognize "moments of success"
-    - match "moments of success" to UI states
-    - add a visual to UI states
-    - evolve visual according to developer feedback
-    - evolve moments of success matcher
-    - create audio
-    - create background music
+To make something like the Grail System, you need to: - recognize "fireworks" - create visual that matches "fireworks" - create code that creates a similar visual - evolve code to higher-quality code - create tests for code - create documentation for code - recognize "moments of success" - match "moments of success" to UI states - add a visual to UI states - evolve visual according to developer feedback - evolve moments of success matcher - create audio - create background music

 Snippets for algorithms (indexed for-loop, foo[x] ||= [], binary search, tree algos, heap algos, DFS, BFS, graph algos, add test property)

+## Training a model to generate code

+Spider StackOverflow for highly ranked answers.
+Spider GitHub for commits.
+Combine to create high quality commits on top of an existing codebase.

 ## Compound growth